Lindsay Stadler, Director of Enrollment and Records Management

 - Contact the Help Desk for technical assistance with the student portal, including forgotten passwords or inability to connect.

 Deadlines for all enrollment actions are governed by federal regulations established to ensure program integrity.
 Add/Drop deadlines and refund schedules are announced in the University’s Academic Calendar , and have both academic and financial implications for students.
-See the Addendum to this Bulletin for changes to enrollment and registration policies.

 The CGU Schedule of Classes is available in the MyCGU portal.
 Graduate students generally enroll in CGU courses although they may enroll in certain courses offered by the five undergraduate Claremont Colleges (5C), Keck Graduate Institute (KGI), and the Claremont School of Theology (CST).
 Established agreements between the schools require students to obtain permission of the course instructor and, in some cases, permission of the department offering the course.
 Review and approval of the student’s CGU department is required for the awarding of graduate credit.
 Some undergraduate courses, such as physical education courses, do not earn graduate credit and may require payment of course fees to the institution offering the course.